Topic Collection Cover Page

 • This item doesn't have any comments

 * U.S. Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response.
 (2017).
-HPP In Action: Stories from the Field.
+Health Care Readiness In Action: Stories from the Field.

 Many of the posts on this webpage include lessons learned from health practitioners and emergency managers in rural areas and American Indian/Alaskan Native communities.